-The Radiation Effects and High Energy Density Science Research Foundation seeks to advance science and engineering in the areas of radiation effects sciences, high energy density science, and pulsed-power science and technology to address critical national security issues.
+The Radiation, Electrical and High Energy Density Science Research Foundation seeks to advance science and engineering in the areas of radiation effects sciences, electromagnetics, high energy density science, and pulsed-power science and technology to address critical national security issues

 Why our work matters